 We believe the theater is a great classroom, teaching children with disabilities life skills that carry them into adulthood (and all while having fun)!

-It all started with a documentary.
+It started with a documentary.

 People with developmental disabilities are often misunderstood, and society has a largely inaccurate idea of their limitations and abilities.
 My little sister, Emma, was born with Down syndrome, and I was quick to underestimate her abilities.
-After years of watching my mom make a way for her and seeing Emma arise to the occasion, I began to recognize how people with developmental disabilities tend to remain undermined and excluded.
+After years of watching my mom make a way for her and seeing Emma arise to the occasion, I began to recognize how people with developmental disabilities tend most often remain undermined and excluded.

 Now People Like Us is a non-profit helping other cities start arts programs for people with developmental disabilities.

-We provided everything needed to start and sustain performing arts programs for performers with disabilities - from on-site coaching to comprehensive curriculum - making it easy to give people with disabilities the opportunity to perform and thrive.
+We provide everything needed to start and sustain performing arts programs for performers with disabilities - from on-site coaching to comprehensive curriculum - making it easy to give people with disabilities the opportunity to perform and thrive.
 Simultaneously, through providing performers with an outlet for connection, confidence-building, and community, performers are given the opportunity to learn the professional and social skills required to best integrate into their communities.

--Kirsti Mutz, Founder
+-Kirsti Lewis, Founder